Posts

 Image

-By Bruce Shawkey Some hardcore wanderers avoid cars altogether.
+Some hardcore wanderers avoid cars altogether.
 They worry about gas prices or more about getting hooked on speed and convenience.
-To them, cars felt like an extension of city life, bringing along all its noise, stress, and excess.
-If the goal was to keep thing simple—just staying warm, dry, and fed outdoors—then loading up a car with gear and picnic supplies seemed to miss the point.
-But times changed.
-Cars became more reliable and harder to ignore.
+To them, cars feel like an extension of city life, bringing along all its noise, stress, and excess.
+If the goal was to keep thing simple—just staying warm, dry, and fed outdoors—then loading up a car with gear and picnic supplies seems to miss the point.
+But times change.
+Cars have become more reliable and harder to ignore.
 Now, they’re often just another tool for getting out there.
 Used well, a car can actually expand your options—letting you start your journey right from home instead of a train station or bus stop.
 The real challenge is not letting the car take over.
 Even when everything runs smoothly, it’s easy to slip into treating the drive itself as the main event.
 But it shouldn’t just be about cruising through nice scenery.
-A good road trip is still about paying attention—taking in the landscape, the villages, the details, the weather....
+A good road trip is still about paying attention—taking in the landscape, the villages, the details, the weather.
+The car just ...

 Chapter One: Walking and Climbing